 On Gianicolo Hill, you get to walk in the shadow of beautiful, tall trees (“real trees”, as Mathieu would say), away from the crowds, and with very few cars passing by you.
 And every now and then you come across belvedere spots, with a few benches to take a rest.
 On one such bench, Mathieu even took a short nap with his head in my lap.

-Passeggiata del Gianicolo is a favorite for locals and tourists alike because it offers breathtaking views of the city and the surrounding countryside.
+Passeggiata del Gianicolo is a favorite for locals and tourists alike because it offers breathtaking views of the city.
 Visitors can take in expansive views of the city and the Tiber River as they make their way up the Passeggiata del Gianicolo, which starts at the bottom of the hill and winds its way to the summit.

 The highest spot of Passeggiata del Gianicolo is Piazzale Garibaldi.
 This is probably the busiest area, but it also provides the largest opening between the trees.
 There are several other interesting sites along the route, including lovely gardens, fountains, and statues.